 In his spare time Khavin enjoys watching and playing soccer, mycology, rock climbing, reading and cooking.

 Consulting / Lecturing / Development

-Leilani Raglin is a seasoned professional speaker, consultant, writer, and coach, focused on facilitating understanding and healing across racial lines.
+Leilani Raglin was born in Honolulu, Hawaii.
+She is a seasoned professional speaker, consultant, writer, and coach, focused on facilitating understanding and healing across racial lines.
 Leilani specializes in growing radically authentic and empowered leaders, parents, and families while creating intentional change in communities and organizations.

 Leilani has worked with a number of corporations, non-profits, schools, and organizations to advance various social and racial justice causes.
 A brilliant strategist, innovative visionary, and daring activist, Leilani regularly challenges systems of authority and oppression for more equitable outcomes.
 She describes herself as someone that aims to bring light to even the darkest of spaces.

 Leilani is committed to living a life of meaning, creativity, balance, alignment, and spiritual connection.
 In her free time, she loves connecting with her partner, Craig, her son, Finley, and their Golden Retriever, Sampson.
 Leilani regularly enjoys practicing yoga, meditating, journaling, camping, traveling, singing, and playing the guitar.w